-Capstan lathe is one of the types of semi-automatic lathe.
-In semi-automatic lathes machining operations are done automatically.
-Functions other than machining like loading and unloading of job, positioning of tools coolant operations are done manually.
+A Capstan lathe is one of the types of semi-automatic lathes.
+In semi-automatic lathes, machining operations are done automatically.
+Functions other than machining, like loading and unloading of jobs, positioning of tools, and coolant operations, are done manually.

-The base part of the lathe is the bed.
+The bed is the base part of the lathe.
 It is made of cast iron.
-Guide ways are provided on the top of the bed.
-Cross slide and turret head are mounted on the guide ways.
-The bed should be strong and rigid to withstand loads force and vibrations during machining process.
+Guideways are provided on the top of the bed.
+The cross slide and turret head are mounted on the guideways.
+The bed should be strong and rigid to withstand load forces and vibrations during the machining process.

 The headstock assembly is permanently fastened to the left end of the bed.
-Headstock of capstan lathe is similar to that of ordinary lathe.
-But it is heavier in construction. a powerful motor of 30 to 2000rpm speed is fitted.
+The headstock of the capstan lathe is similar to that of the ordinary lathe.
+But it is heavier in construction.
+A powerful motor with a 30 to 2000 rpm speed is fitted.

 The four main types of headstocks are

-The turret head is mounted on the ram fitted with turret slides longitudinally on the saddle.
-Turret head has a hexagonal block having six faces with a bore for mounting six or more than six tools at a time.
-The threaded hole on these faces are used to hold the tools.
-The actuation of ram is done by hand or power.
+The turret head is mounted on the ram and fitted with a turret that slides longitudinally on the saddle.
+The turret head has a hexagonal block having six faces with a bore for mounting six or more tools at a time.
+The threaded holes on these faces are used to hold the tools.
+The actuation of the ram is done by hand or power.
 An adjustable stopper is used to control the forward movement of the ram.
-Ram is returned to its initial position in order to index the cutting tool.
-The tools are indexed to 60 by rotation of circular plate which is indexed automatically along with the turret head.
-For bringing the next tool into cutting position a mechanism called Geneva mechanism is used.
+The Ram is returned to its initial position in order to index the cutting tool.
+The tools are indexed to 60 by rotation of a circular plate, which is indexed automatically along with the turret head.
+A mechanism called the Geneva mechanism is used to bring the next tool into the cutting position.

-It is an H shaped component fitted across the lathe bed.
-It moves along the guide way.
-It can be moved anywhere along the bed and locked to the required position.
-In capstan lathe the turret head is mounted upon the ram which slides upon the saddle.
+It is an H-shaped component fitted across the lathe bed.
+It moves along the guideway.
+It can be moved anywhere along the bed and locked into the required position.
+In the capstan lathe, the turret head is mounted upon the ram, which slides upon the saddle.

 Reach over type

-The cross slide has two tool posts having totally four faces of square turret for mounting the tools.
-Tools are indexed by an angle of 90.
+The cross slide has two tool posts, giving a total of four faces of the square turret for mounting the tools.
+Tools are indexed at an angle of 90.
 While indexing, the motion of each tool is controlled by stop bars.

 Slide hung type